TRI Facilities

 TRI cumulative disclosure

-Texas consolidates three federal EPA datasets into one statewide environmental profile: 2,342 Toxics Release Inventory (TRI) facilityies reporting under EPCRA Section 313, 4,587 community water systems regulated under the Safe Drinking Water Act, and 70 sites on the Superfund National Priorities List.
+Texas consolidates three federal EPA datasets into one statewide environmental profile: 2,342 Toxics Release Inventory (TRI) facilities reporting under EPCRA Section 313, 4,587 community water systems regulated under the Safe Drinking Water Act, and 70 sites on the Superfund National Priorities List.

 Every figure reflects the public regulatory record as filed with the U.S. Environmental Protection Agency and is not weighted for toxicity, geographic footprint, or population exposure.
-A state can rank high in any individual metric because of industrial history, naturally occurring contaminants in source water, or simply the number of reporting facilities — not because current residents face unsafe conditions.
+A state can rank high in any individual metric because of industrial history, naturally occurring contaminants in source water, or simply the number of reporting facilities, not because current residents face unsafe conditions.
 Drill into any county or water system below for the full disclosure record.

 | # | Facility | Total Releases |